gcirio/gcal_notifier/README.md

 uv run main.py
 ```

+- On first run, google will prompt you to authenticate in your browser (see 3.e: "First Run Authentication").
 - The app will run in the background, periodically updating events and sending notifications.
 - Logs are written to `gcal_notifier.log`.